urob-ctu/docs/docs/reinforcement_learning/reinforcement_learning.md

 {: .note}
 > Note the difference between return $R$ and mean return $J$

+## RL algorithm-related definitions (value function, ...)

+After introduction of  RL-task, we need to define a few terms that occurs during explanation of RL-algorithms.

+{: .definition}
+> A **value function** for a policy $\pi$ is
+>
+> $$ v_\pi:\mathcal{S} \rightarrow \mathbb{R} $$
+>
+> It is a function assigning each state $s$ the expected return
+> $v_\pi(s)=\mathbb{E}_\pi R$

+Just remember that value function depends on policy.

+Value function is our guide saying "this action pays you more in long term, you should use it more often".
+Except for trivial examples, we cannot compute value function directly, we can only approximate it.

+If we would have finite and reasonable number of states, we could just store running mean for each state to obtain an estimator of Value function.
+In many ocasions this is not possible, so we learn a neural network which gets state and tries to predict value function.

+Now we can define the action-value function.
+As the name says, it gives us what reward we can expect, if we take an action and then follow a policy,

+{: .definition}
+> An **Action-Value function** for a policy $\pi$ is
+>
+>$$Q_\pi(s,a) = r(s,a)+V_\pi(s') $$
+>

+Action-Value function can give advice in style: "What if we keep everything as it is but make change in this action".
+This is important for us to come up with better and better policy.

 ## Real applications

 Now that you have initial intuition, what a formulation of RL-task consist of, we should provide a big picture overview and discuss how solving a problem via RL looks like.